Prehistory of Marinduque: Chinese Junk Shipwreck

 In 1982, the National Museum and the Marine Archaeology Unlimited, Inc. headed an excavation of a shipwreck about 40 m| below the surface in the southwest coast of Marinduque.
 The site was discovered by a local fisherman who was able to retrieve many ceramic pieces even without any diving equipment in the said site.
 It is believed that the ship was a Chinese trading galleon from the Ming dynasty.
 More than 1,100 pieces of artifacts from the site were collected, most of which are porcelain plates, jars, and stoneware[10].
 The stoneware jars notably resembled the jars containing dragon designs excavated from the Pamintaan cave.
 Pinggan, the barangay closest to the shipwreck site, was allegedly named after the findings of the porcelain plates (pinggan- Filipino word for plate).
 A re-excavation was done years later in the middle of the Pinggan coast and Gaspar Island.

 San Isidro Cave and Subterranean River

 A hidden cave with a subterranean river was recently discovered in Sta.
 Cruz, Marinduque.
 The San Isidro cave system contained small waterfalls gushing from the rocks, stalactites and stalagmites of varied colors and shapes, freshwater shrimps, eels, swallows, and a king cobra that guards the entrance.
 The cave is yet to be discovered and excavated.

 Pilapil Cave

 An excavation in Pilapil Cave was made by Alfredo E. Evangelista in 1961.
 In this excavation, local artefacts were associated with Sung and Yuan sherds.
 These archaeological records provide evidence for early Chinese contact in the Philippines.

-Beliefs and cultures

-The present-day Marinduqueños are very much rich in culture and artistry.
-Some of the traditions being performed today are already centuries old.
-The future of Marinduque would not have been the same without these "present-day artifacts".